katzwebservices/Gravity-Forms-Directory/readme.txt

 1. Click the "Directory" tab
 1. Check the box that says "Use this field as a search filter"
 1. Click "Update Form" to save the form

+= How can I translate the plugin? =

+The plugin is fully translatable.
+[Go here to contribute a translation](https://www.transifex.com/projects/p/gravity-forms-directory/) and we will include it in the next update!

 = How do I turn off lightbox grouping? =
 Add the following to your theme's `functions.php` file: